-Fret not, we’ve done some digging and compiled six cafes that will instantly transport you to a different country.
-Scroll down to check out which cafes made it to the list.
+Fret not, we’ve done some digging to simplify your cafe search.
+Here are 18 cafes that will instantly transport you to a different country.
+Scroll down to check out which cafes made it to our list.

 1. Wildseed Cafe